Lucaspvo/credit_card_checkout/README.md

 `git clone https://github.com/Lucaspvo/credit_card_checkout.git`

+After cloning it, go to the root application directory by typing:

+`cd credit_card_checkout`

-After cloning it you can advance to one of the next steps.
+and then you can advance to one of the next steps.

 ## Using Docker